yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ctreectrl-class.md

 ### <a name="parameters"></a>Parametry
  *hItem*
- Dojście do elementu, którego tekst ma być pobrana.
+ Dojście do elementu, którego tekst jest do pobrania.

 ### <a name="return-value"></a>Wartość zwracana
  A `CString` obiekt zawierający tekstu elementu.